Quantifying the Optimization and Generalization Advantages of Graph Neural Networks Over Multilayer Perceptrons: Proof Roadmap

 The proof can be found in Appendix \ref{sec:stage_1}.
-Lemmas~\ref{lemma:phase1_main_sketch} leverages the period of training when the derivatives of the loss function are of a constant order.
-It's important to note that graph convolution plays a significant role in diverging the learning speed between signal learning and noise memorization in this first stage.
-Originally, the learning speeds are roughly determined by $ \| \boldsymbol{\mu} \|_2$ and $\| \boldsymbol{\xi} \|_2$ respectively.
-However, after applying graph convolution, the learning speeds are approximately determined by $ |\tilde{y}| \cdot \| \boldsymbol{\mu} \|_2$ and $\| \tilde{\boldsymbol{\xi}} \|_2$ respectively.
-Here, $ |\tilde{y}| \cdot \| \boldsymbol{\mu} \|_2$ is close to $ \| \boldsymbol{\mu} \|_2$, but $\| \tilde{\boldsymbol{\xi}} \|_2$ is much smaller than $\| \boldsymbol{\xi} \|_2$ (see Figure \ref{fig:agg} for an illustration).
-This means that graph convolution can slow down the learning speed of noise memorization, thus enabling GNNs to focus more on signal learning in the initial training stage.
+Lemmas~\ref{lemma:phase1_main_sketch} leverages the period of training when the derivatives of the loss function remain at a constant order.
+It is important to note that graph convolution plays a significant role in differentiating the learning speeds between signal learning and noise memorization.
+Originally, without graph convolution, the learning speeds are primarily determined by $ \| \boldsymbol{\mu} \|_2$ and $\| \boldsymbol{\xi} \|_2$ for the signal and noise, respectively \cite{cao2022benign}.
+In contrast, with graph convolution, the learning speeds are determined by $ |\tilde{y}| \| \boldsymbol{\mu} \|_2$ and $\| \tilde{\boldsymbol{\xi}} \|_2$ respectively.
+Here, $ |\tilde{y}| \| \boldsymbol{\mu} \|_2$ is close to $ \| \boldsymbol{\mu} \|_2$, but $\| \tilde{\boldsymbol{\xi}} \|_2$ is much smaller than $\| \boldsymbol{\xi} \|_2$ (see Figure \ref{fig:agg} for an illustration).
+This implies that graph convolution can slow down noise memorization, thereby allowing GNNs to focus more on signal learning.

-\paragraph{Stage 2.} Building on the results from the first stage, we then move to the second stage of the training process.
-In this stage, the loss derivatives are no longer constant, and we demonstrate that the training loss can be minimized to an arbitrarily small amount.
-Importantly, the scale differences established during the first stage of learning continue to be maintained throughout the training process:
+\paragraph{Stage 2.} Building on the results from the first stage, we move to the second stage of the training process.
+In this stage, the loss derivatives are no longer constant, and we show that the training error can be minimized to an arbitrarily small value.
+Besides, the scale differences established during the first stage of learning are preserved throughout the second stage: